LMChina/NGA-ground-motion-crawler/README.md

 - selenium
 - numpy

-Special thanks to the Pacific Earthquake Engineering Research Center (PEER) at the University of California, Berkeley, for developing and maintaining the NGA West 2 database.
+Special thanks to the Pacific Earthquake Engineering Research Center (PEER) at the University of California, Berkeley, for developing and maintaining the NGA West 2 database, and Natural Hazards Risk and Resiliency Research Center (NHR3) for developing and maintaining the NGA Subduction database.
 Also, thanks to the WeChat public account "非解构" for providing basic knowledge on this topic.